AliyunContainerService/redis-cluster/README.md

     - master:redis-master
 sentinel:
   build: sentinel
+  environment:
+    - SENTINEL_DOWN_AFTER=5000
+    - SENTINEL_FAILOVER=5000
   links:
     - master:redis-master
     - slave
 ```

-There are following nodes in the cluster,
+There are following services in the cluster,

 * master: Redis master
 * slave:  Redis slave
-* sentinel:    Sentinel instance
+* sentinel: Redis sentinel

 The sentinels are configured with a "mymaster" instance with the following properties -

 ```
 sentinel monitor mymaster redis-master 6379 2
-sentinel down-after-milliseconds mymaster 1000 sentinel parallel-syncs mymaster 1 sentinel failover-timeout mymaster 1000
+sentinel down-after-milliseconds mymaster 5000 sentinel parallel-syncs mymaster 1 sentinel failover-timeout mymaster 5000
 ```

 The details could be found in sentinel/sentinel.conf

+The default values of the environment variables for Sentinel are as following

+* SENTINEL_QUORUM: 2
+* SENTINEL_DOWN_AFTER: 30000
+* SENTINEL_FAILOVER: 180000